semgrep/semgrep-docs/docs/semgrep-assistant/overview.md

 ### Priority inbox

-Semgrep sends weekly emails with information on the top three backlog tasks across all findings, according to Assistant.
+Semgrep sends weekly emails with information on Assistant's top three backlog tasks across all findings.
 Unlike other Assistant features, these suggestions can include information for all Semgrep products that you have enabled.
 The emails are sent out on Monday to all organization admins.

 This information is also available in Semgrep Cloud Platform on the **Dashboard** page under **Assistant recommended tasks**.